emqxarchive/emqx-docs-en/advanced/relup.md

 Since version 4.2.0, EMQ X Broker supports hot upgrade.

-By the hot upgrade function, users can quickly and safely upgrade the EMQ X Broker in the production environment, and avoid the decrease in system availability caused by restarting the service.
+By using the hot upgrade feature, users can quickly and safely upgrade the EMQ X Broker in the production environment, and avoid the decrease in system availability caused by restarting the service.

 Currently EMQ X Broker only supports hot upgrade of Patch version (Patch version is the third digit of the version number).
 That is, it currently supports hot upgrades from 4.2.0 -> 4.2.1, 4.2.0 -> 4.2.2, ..., etc., but 4.2.x cannot be hot upgraded to 4.3.0 or 5.0.

-Currently, EMQ X for Windows does not support hot upgrade function.
+Currently, EMQ X for Windows does not support hot upgrade feature.

 ## Hot upgrade steps